Festa Major in Barcelona 2026

 November

-Festa Major del Clot - Camp D L’arpa
+Festa Major del Clot - Camp de l’Arpa

-La Verneda, originally part of the ancient village of Sant Martí de Provençals dating back to the 11th century, remained rural until the 1950s when urbanisation began.
+La Verneda, originally part of the ancient village of Sant Martí de Provençals, dating back to the 11th century, remained rural until the 1950s when urbanisation began.
 The neighbourhood’s festival, organised by the coordinator of Entitats Vern, honours Sant Martí with two weekends of activities in early November.
-Highlights include cercaviles (a parade of giants), Castellers de Barcelona (human towers) and the traditional Havaneres singing.
-Sant Martí is celebrated as the patron saint due to the area’s historical link with the Sant Martí de Provençals parish church, named after Saint Martin of Tours.
+Highlights include ‘cercaviles’ (a parade of giants), ‘castellers de Barcelona’ (human towers), and the traditional Havaneres singing, the ‘cantada d’havaneres’.
+Sant Martí is celebrated as this neighbourhood’s patron saint, due to the area’s historical link with the Sant Martí de Provençals parish church, named after Saint Martin of Tours.

-The Festa Major de Sant Andrei de Palomar start off with a festive ‘’explosion’’ that showcases the neighbourhood’s rich culture.
-Included in this festive ‘’explosion’’ are the parade of the giants (cercavila gegantera), the group of trabucaireswith their blunderbusses, the demons (diables), the dancers of the Esbart Maragall and the fire run (correfoc).
+The Festa Major de Sant Andreu de Palomar starts with a festive ‘explosion’ that showcases the neighbourhood’s rich culture.
+Included in this celebration are the parade of the giants (cercavila gegantera), the group of trabucaires, with their blunderbusses, the demons (diables), the dancers of the Esbart Maragall and the fire run (correfoc).

-On the first day, there is a procession around the neighbourhood (cercavila), which is followed by a parade with lights (passada lluïment) and traditional dances.
-This festivity, similar to those in other neighbourhoods is one that represents the rich culture of Catalonia.
+On the first day of the festival, a procession takes place around the neighbourhood (cercavila), which is followed by a parade with lights (passada lluïment) and traditional dances.
+This festivity, similar to those in other neighbourhoods, is one that represents the rich culture of Catalonia.

 More Festivals in Barcelona